With enough time, we change as individuals. However, these changes are brought upon by several factors, including our environment and experiences. ¹

 - Poor eating and sleeping habits

-If you are a person in recovery and having trouble with maintaining your sobriety, keep in mind that things will get much easier a year from now.
-Cravings will cease, your ability to participate in activities will strengthen, and you’ll develop healthy habits that become so much apart of your daily life, you’ll forget about a life with drugs.
+If you’re a person in recovery and having trouble maintaining your sobriety, keep in mind that things will get much easier a year from now.
+Cravings will cease, your ability to participate in activities will strengthen, and you’ll develop healthy habits that become so much a part of your daily life.